limograf/caldervalleyscouts/content/join/cubs/index.md

 +++

 ## Cubs - 8 to 11 years
-Cubs is for boys and girls from 8 to 11 years old who love adventures and the outdoors.
+Cubs is for children from 8 to 11 years old who love adventures and the outdoors.
 They meet from 5.45pm to 7.15pm every Thursday.